telerik/blazor-docs/components/grid/grouping/load-on-demand.md

 ## Basics

-To enable load-on-demand for the groups, set the `GroupsLoadOnDemand` parameter of the grid to `true`.
+To enable load-on-demand for the groups, set the `LoadGroupsOnDemand` parameter of the grid to `true`.
 In this mode, the grid behaves as usual while there is no grouping, and you can use this together with [Virtual Scrolling for the rows]({%slug components/grid/virtual-scrolling%}).

 Once grouping is applied (either manually by the user, or through the grid [state]({%slug grid-state%}#set-grid-options-through-state)), the groups will now show up collapsed by default.
 When a group is expanded by the user its data is requested from the data source - if you provide all the `Data` to the grid, the grid will perform the operations for you, for details about server operations, see below.